JiankunN2/JiankunN2.github.io/readme.md

 <h3>2.2 AI training</h3>
 <h4>2.2.1 Preprocessing</h4>
 <p>First, all necessary libraries(mainly torch) are loaded.
 The hyperparameters are defined to regulate the amount of info being processed every batch and the number of rounds of the training data.
 Next, the pipeline for image processing is built and the data downloaded is processed.
-After loading both data sets, the pictures in them are displayed and saved.
+After loading both data sets, the pictures in them are displayed and saved.</p>
 <h4>2.2.2 CNN network</h4>
 <p>After everythings id done preprocessing, the CNN network model can be built.
 It is programmed that it will call the structure of its parent class and inherit the parent class's properties.
 The network model will calculate the probability of cloth belonging to every sort and the label with highest probability will be the out put.
-The optimizer is defined so that the AI engine can evolve to a higher accuracy after every training.
+The optimizer is defined so that the AI engine can evolve to a higher accuracy after every training.</p>
 <h4>2.2.3 Testing and Training</h4>
 <p>In the training process, the pictures in the training set are first revised into MNIST single color format and then imported into the model.
 The model will decide which style it belongs to and then compare the results with the answers provided in the training set.
 The model will improve itself again and again through the training process and the trained model will be saved.</p>